jpzxshi/learner/README.md

+# Learner
-# Learner: a simple deep learning framework based on torch.
+A simple deep learning framework based on torch.